 - In a pressure cooker on medium heat, add oil, jeera, hing, ginger, garlic, and green chili paste.
 Sauté for a minute.

-- Add coriander powder, red chili powder, turmeric powder and mix well, add some water to avoid the masala from burning.
+- Add coriander powder, red chilli powder, and turmeric powder and mix well, add some water to avoid the masala from burning.

-- Add the soaked chickpeas and stir once by mixing well, add 3 cups or enough water so the chickpeas are submerged completely, add salt, baking soda, and Close the pressure cooker lid to cook.
+- Add the soaked chickpeas and stir once by mixing well, add 3 cup or enough water so the chickpeas are submerged completely, add salt, and baking soda, and Close the pressure cooker lid to cook.

 - Pressures cook it for 4-5 whistles on medium heat.
 Switch off the flame and let the cooker depressurize naturally to open the lid.
 Give it a nice stir.

 - Turn the gas on to medium heat, and cook again for 4-5 minutes

 - .Add ½ cup water, garam masala, and freshly chopped coriander leaves, mix and cook for 3-4 minutes while stirring well.